jmarrec/build-dir-status/README.md

 | Project2-build          | Debug        | branch1 | 20:26          | cde1466a33  | 00:25        | home       |
 | Project2-build-release  | Release      | branch2 | 20:01          | cde1466a33  | 00:28        | home       |
 ```

+This is a C++ tool that does the same thing: it goes to parse all the .branch files it finds to build a struct of information about that build (cf [BuildDirectory.hpp](src/BuildDirectoryInfo.hpp)), and uses FTXUI to let you select the ones you want.

 ---